-6 Tips for Finding the Right Influencer for your Business & Brand
+6 Tips for Finding the Right Influencer for your Brand

-To successfully communicate your brand’s story, you should form partnerships with the right influencers in the right social channels that share your brand values and ideals.
-Otherwise, influencer marketing can easily lose authenticity and appeal with a “#sponsored” hashtag in a social media post.
+To successfully communicate your brand’s story, you should partner with the right influencers on the same social channels that share your brand values and ideals.
+Otherwise, influencer marketing can easily lose authenticity and appeal when a “#sponsored” hashtag is used in a social media post.

 “The act of influencing requires a specific result: a change in thinking or behavior.
 An influencer, therefore, is someone who has the power to influence the perception of others or gets them to do something different.” - Gerardo A. Dada, Forbes Communications Council